No current talks with Tesla about potential union vote -UAW president | Business

 Last year, the NLRB ordered Tesla to direct Musk to delete a 2018 tweet saying employees would lose their stock options if they formed a union.
 Musk has repeatedly heaped criticism on the UAW.
 On Tuesday, he tweeted: "UAW slogan – 'Fighting for the right to embezzle money from auto workers!'"

-Musk was referencing the guilty plea of a UAW local official to embezzling $2.2 million in union funds.
-Curry said the union had adopted significant reforms and that its auditors had found the wrongdoing and referred the issue to federal prosecutors that led to the guilty plea.
+Musk was referring to the guilty plea of a UAW local official to embezzling $2.2 million in union funds.
+Curry said the union had adopted significant reforms and that it was its auditors who had found the wrongdoing and referred the issue to federal prosecutors that led to the guilty plea.

+Curry, who became president last summer after his predecessor retired a year before his term ended, said he plans to run for a new term as president later this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)